Appuldurcombe House

 Appuldurcombe House (also spelt Appledorecombe or Appledore Combe) is the shell of a large 18th-century English Baroque country house of the Worsley family.
 The house is situated near to Wroxall on the Isle of Wight, England.
 It is now managed by English Heritage and is open to the public.
 A small part of the 300 acre estate that once surrounded it is still intact, but other features of the estate are still visible in the surrounding farmland and nearby village of Wroxall, including the entrance to the park, the Freemantle Gate, now used only by farm animals and pedestrians.

+Name

+The name means 'the valley where apple trees grow', from Old English apuldor and cumb.